Luxury Thailand holidays

 Chiang Rai is a name, that can make the hairs on the back of the neck stand on end.
 It is the frontier to the Golden Triangle, the legendary intersection between Thailand, Laos and Burma where the mighty Mekong river flows.
 It's super remote, intensely mysterious and achingly beautiful.

-- Travel from your Chiang Rai hotel out into the spectacular countryside to mingle with local tribes, encounter the wildlife and experience the rugged terrain.
+- Go into the spectacular countryside to mingle with local tribes, encounter the wildlife and experience the rugged terrain.

 Bangkok is bursting with energy and bubbling with diverse culture.
 It’s one of those extraordinary and evocative global cities that surprises you at every turn.
-Within the frenetic comings and goings and amongst the towering infrastructure (think of sky trains rather than undergrounds) and shopping malls, you’ll find charming night markets, tiny Buddhist shrines and an authentic daily life.
+Within the frenetic comings and goings and amongst the towering infrastructure you’ll find charming night markets, tiny Buddhist shrines and an authentic daily life.

 - Go to Chatuchak market.
-It’s a never ending maze of booths, stalls and shops where there is nothing you can’t find… and that’s a challenge!
+It’s a never ending maze of booths, stalls and shops.

-- Take a private longtail and pootle about for an hour or so on the klongs (canals) that run off the sides of the Chao Phraya river.
-You’ll see stilt houses, traditional communities and fascinating daily life.
+- Take a private longtail on the klongs (canals) that run off the sides of the Chao Phraya river.

 Here at Yonder we have devised some exciting itineraries that will illustrate just what amazing journeys you could enjoy through Yonder’s exciting far-away destinations.